Even now there are places where a thought might grow.

 Derek Mahon, ‘A Disused Shed in Co.
 Wexford’

-In fact, and despite my best intentions, all of these books have dual purposes.
-The ‘projects’ book is swiftly becoming another copybook, because the extracts go straight into the projects.
-The copybook is filling up with clippings and pictures, because they look nice and because my handwriting is illegible.
+In fact, and despite my best intentions, all of these notebooks acquired dual purposes, early on.
+The ‘projects’ book is swiftly becoming another copybook, because I need the quotes to write the articles.
+The copybook is filling up with clippings from magazines, because they look nice and because my handwriting is illegible.
 Meanwhile the poems, like weeds, get everywhere.

 Poetry, in particular, seems to grow in the gaps. - of this I can relate !